-BEIJING - China will raise the retail prices of gasoline and diesel starting Friday, the country's top economic planner said Thursday.
+BEIJING, Jan.
+14 (Xinhua) -- China will raise the retail prices of gasoline and diesel starting Tuesday, the country's top economic planner said Monday.

-Based on changes in international oil prices, the retail prices of both gasoline and diesel will be increased by 270 yuan ($40.36) and 260 yuan per ton respectively, according to the National Development and Reform Commission (NDRC).
+Based on changes in international oil prices, the retail prices of both gasoline and diesel will be increased by 105 yuan (about 15.5 U.S. dollars) per tonne, according to the National Development and Reform Commission (NDRC).

 The NDRC has demanded that major oil companies, including China National Petroleum Corporation, China Petrochemical Corporation, and China National Offshore Oil Corporation, work to ensure stable supply and implement the pricing policy.

 The economic planner said it would closely monitor the effects of the current pricing mechanism and make improvements in response to global fluctuations.